 "Exxon broke the law, defies industry standards and continues to betray the American people’s sense of fairness,” said Tico Almeida, President of Freedom to Work.
 “This case is one more reminder that Exxon stands virtually alone in the Fortune 100 in denying qualified gay and transgender Americans a fair shot to get a job based on their talents and hard work.
-Exxon must obey the Golden Rule and do onto others as they would want others to do onto them”
+Exxon must obey the Golden Rule and do unto others as they would want others to do unto them”

-For years, Exxon has repeatedly refused to the vast majority of Fortune 500 companies, including all major ones in the gas and oil industry, that have adopted and implemented explicit policies that prohibit discrimination based on sexual orientation and gender identity.
+For years, Exxon has repeatedly refused to join the vast majority of Fortune 500 companies, including all major ones in the gas and oil industry, that have adopted and implemented explicit policies that prohibit discrimination based on sexual orientation and gender identity.
 The company refuses to provide benefits to same-sex married partners in states where such marriages are legal and it also repealed protections for Mobil’s employees when the companies merged in 1999.

 Because of Exxon’s hostility to providing rights and benefits to its LGBT employees, Exxon scores a “negative 25” on the Human Rights Campaign’s Corporate Equality Index, the leading benchmark for corporate equality practices.